kamilaut/meet/README.md

 **Then** the page should display a chart with the number of upcoming events in each city

-**And** the chart should be organized by the city with the highest number of upcoming events displayed first.
+**And** the chart should be organized by the city with the highest number of upcoming events displayed first